IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 * Apply consistent backup rules across the organization

 With DLM, there’s no need for manual snapshot creation—automation handles it all.

+## Amazon Simple Storage Service (Amazon S3)

+**Amazon S3** is a scalable, managed **object storage service** used to store and retrieve virtually unlimited data of any type—like images, videos, documents, and backups.

+Files are stored as **objects** inside **buckets**, similar to how files are stored in folders.
+Each object can be up to **5 terabytes**, and buckets have no total storage limit.

+You can enable **versioning** to recover previous file versions and protect against accidental deletions.
+S3 automatically stores multiple redundant copies of data, providing **11 nines (99.999999999%) of durability**—ensuring long-term data integrity.

+### Common Uses

+* Hosting static websites
+* Storing backups and archives
+* Managing media files (images, videos, etc.)
+* Serving product assets for web applications

+S3 automatically scales with demand, requiring no manual setup for increased traffic.
+Since it’s **fully managed**, AWS handles all the infrastructure and scaling.

+### Security Features

+* **Private by default** — only the owner has access
+* **Bucket policies** — define who can access specific data
+* **Presigned URLs** — grant temporary access without modifying policies
+* **S3 Access Points** — simplify access management for shared datasets
+* **S3 Audit Logs** — track who accessed what and when

+Amazon S3 combines **scalability, durability, and security**, making it an ideal choice for reliable cloud storage across all types of workloads.